MicrosoftDocs/customer-insights-pr.sk-sk/ci-docs/audience-insights/export-klaviyo.md

 ## <a name="known-limitations"></a>Známe obmedzenia

-- Na Klaviyo môžete exportovať až 100 000 profilov na export.
+- Do služby Klaviyo môžete exportovať až 100 000 profilov zákazníkov.
 - Export do Klaviyo je obmedzený na segmenty.
-- Export až 1 milión profilov do služby Klaviyo môže trvať až 20 minút.
+- Export až 1 milióna profilov zákazníkov do služby Klaviyo môže trvať až 20 minút.
-- Počet profilov, ktoré môžete exportovať do Klaviyo, ovplyvňuje a limituje vaša zmluva so spoločnosťou Klaviyo.
+- Počet profilov zákazníkov, ktoré môžete exportovať do služby Klaviyo, závisí od vašej zmluvy so spoločnosťou Klaviyo a je obmedzený.

 ## <a name="set-up-connection-to-klaviyo"></a>Nastavenie pripojenia k Klaviyo